versionone/openAgile/VersionOne/TeamStreams/Plan.md

 		* Rotate in from core team (like on the john)
 			* Need: Management committment
 			* Pro: Can spread knowledge of openAgile work throughout the org
-			* Con: Care team may come up with reason not to let them go
+			* Con: Core team may come up with reason not to let them go
 	* Tester (shared with evolve)
 		* Software Test Engineer (half-time until more is needed)
 	* 2 VP Devs